sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 -------------------

-Newsserver problems
+News server problems
 -------------------
 **Q: I get this error message "untrusted certificate".
-What is going on?
 What can I do?**

     Failed to connect: Server news.someserver.com uses an untrusted certificate [[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:590)]

-**A: Your newsserver does not have valid certificates to verify it's identity.
+**A: Your news server does not have valid certificates to verify its identity.
 The certificates are self-signed and cannot be verified by a [trusted authority](https://en.wikipedia.org/wiki/Certificate_authority) or they are malicious.**

-**You can do different things:**
+Solutions:

-1. Easy but not secure: Make the problem go away by not using SSL (untick SSL).
+1. Easy but **not** secure: Don't use SSL (untick SSL).
-2. Easy but not secure: Ignore the problem, and instruct SABnzbd to ignore the problem: in SABnzbd’s Server-settings, under Advanced, set `Certificate verification` to `Disabled`.
-You have now an insecure SSL connection. <br> <span class="label label-danger">WARNING</span> Disabeling this check allows anyone to redirect and intercept your traffic using *any* certificate!
+2. Easy but **less** secure: Tell SABnzbd to ignore the problem: in SABnzbd's Server-settings, under Advanced, set `Certificate verification` to `Disabled`.<br> <span class="label label-danger">WARNING</span> Disabling this check allows anyone to redirect and intercept your traffic using *any* certificate!
 It is comparable to not using SSL at all.
-3. Hard, but secure: Check on [our Newsservers with SSL/TLS overview](https://www.appelboor.com/newsservers/newsservers-with-SSL.html) (and/or online newsserver SSL/TLS check above) the SSL/TLS-status of your newsserver.
+3. Hard but secure: Test the status of your news server online (above) or check out the [News servers with SSL/TLS overview](https://www.appelboor.com/newsservers/newsservers-with-SSL.html).

-    1. If the test or the overview shows an error message such as `OK NOK NOK` or `NOK NOK NOK`, the problem is on the side of the newsserver.
-You can ask the newsserver provider to solve that problem.
-That could be a hard path; the provider could deny they have a problem.
+    1. If the test (or overview) shows an error message such as '`OK NOK NOK`' or '`NOK NOK NOK`', the problem is on the side of the news server.
+You can ask the news server provider to fix this.
+But, they could deny there is a problem.

-    2. If that site says `OK OK OK` or `OK OK NOK`, the problem is on your own site (read: your computer/NAS): incorrect certificates, a virusscanner doing strange things, or something else.
-That is not something SABnzbd cannot solve for you.
-And it is OS-dependent how to solve that.
+    2. If the test says '`OK OK OK`' or '`OK OK NOK`', then the problem is local (i.e. your computer/NAS): incorrect certificates, a virusscanner doing strange things, or something else.
+This is not something SABnzbd can solve for you.
+And the solutions are OS-dependent.

 * * *

 **Q: I get this error message "hostname ... doesn't match"**

     Failed to connect: Server news.someserver.com uses an untrusted certificate [hostname 'news.someserver.com' doesn't match either of '*.othersite.com', 'othersite.com']

-**A: your newsserver provider has some level of SSL, but the setup is not fully correct: they are using the certificates that do not belong to the hostname you're using.
-That is not correct.**
+**A: Your news server provider has some level of SSL, but their setup is not correct: they are using certificates that do not belong to the hostname you're using.**

-You can do different things:
+Solutions:

-1. Easy and half/half-secure: in SABnzbd’s Server-settings, under Advanced, set `Certificate verification` to `Default`/`Minimal`.
-Then try again.<br> <span class="label label-danger">WARNING</span> Disabeling this check allows anyone to redirect and intercept your traffic using *any* valid certificate!
+1. Easy and half/half-secure: in SABnzbd's Server-settings, under Advanced, set `Certificate verification` to `Default`/`Minimal`.
+Then try again.<br> <span class="label label-danger">WARNING</span> Disabling this check allows anyone to redirect and intercept your traffic using *any* valid certificate!
 It is comparable to not using SSL at all.
-2. You can ask the newsserver provider to solve the problem.
-That could be a hard path; the provider could deny they have a problem.
+2. You can ask the news server provider to fix this.
+But, they could deny there is a problem.

 * * *

-**Q: Which Newsserver provider should I choose & use?**
+**Q: Which News server provider should I choose?**

-**A: Choose one with triple OK on [our Newsservers with SSL/TLS overview](https://www.appelboor.com/newsservers/newsservers-with-SSL.html)**
+**A: Choose one with '`OK OK OK`' on our [News servers with SSL/TLS overview](https://www.appelboor.com/newsservers/newsservers-with-SSL.html)**

 * * *

-**Q: I am a newsserver provider, what can I do?**
+**Q: I am a news server provider, what can I do?**

-That depends on how your newsserver is set up:
+**A: That depends on your circumstances:**

 * If you are a (Highwinds, Xennanews, etc) reseller, contact your wholesale provider (Highwinds, Xennanews, etc) to solve this.
-You will most likely need to provide a certificate to your provider
+You will most likely need to provide a certificate to your provider.
-* If you are hosting your own newsserver, contact your newsserver administrator
+* If you are hosting your own news server, contact your administrator.

 -------------------

 NZB / RSS Index site problems
 -----------------------------

 NZB / RSS Index sites are HTTPS sites.
-HTTPS/SSL/TLS problems on the server side are now (2017) uncommon because web browsers have been rejecting incorrect SSL/TLS setup for some time now.
+HTTPS/SSL/TLS problems on the server side are (in 2017) uncommon because web browsers have been rejecting incorrect SSL/TLS setups for some time.

 **Q: I get a certificate error trying to read a RSS or NZB**